 Gather community feedback

 Need insights to inform your strategic direction or want to assess your strategic plan’s viability?
-You’ll need community feedback.
+Involve your educational partners for community feedback.
 Consult students, parents, and community members throughout the planning process so your strategy aligns with their perspectives.

-Whether you’re setting strategy at the district, school, or department level, consulting diverse participants will uncover unbiased insights, enhance trust and buy-in, and ensure greater success with new strategic directions.
+Whether you’re setting strategy at the district, school, or department level, consulting participants will uncover unbiased insights, enhance trust, and ensure greater success with new strategic directions.